jonesjBSV/wallet-toolbox/docs/client.md

   + The public identity key of the verifier who will receive access to the specified fields.
 + **fieldsToReveal**
   + An array of field names to be revealed to the verifier.
 Must be a subset of the certificate's fields.
-+ **originator**
-  + Optional originator identifier, used if additional context is needed for decryption and encryption operations.

 Throws